-Yes, despite specific exceptions, article 14 of the Code of Ethics for Chilean Lawyers forbids solicitation, establishing that it is prohibited for lawyers to engage in solicitation to build their clientele.
-Solicitation is understood as any communication from a lawyer regarding one or more specific matters, directed to a specific recipient, either directly or through third parties, with the aim of securing the hiring of their professional services.
-Please have in mind that the Code of Ethics for Chilean Lawyers is only mandatory for lawyers who are members of the Chilean Bar Association in which membership is voluntary.
+Article 14 of the Code of Ethics for Chilean Lawyers forbids solicitation, understood as any communication from a lawyer regarding one or more specific matters, directed to a specific recipient, either directly or through third parties, with the intent of securing the engagement of their professional services.
+However, the Code does recognise certain exceptions where solicitation is allowed.

+Please have in mind that the Code of Ethics for Chilean Lawyers is only mandatory for lawyers who are members of the Chilean Bar Association, of which membership is voluntary.
 However, the Supreme Court has lately been applying this Code as generally enforceable.